(FAQs below article at bottom of page)

 We owned a dog that died and was suspected of having distemper.
 How should we disinfect our home before a new dog is introduced?

-One of the few positive aspects of distemper is that the virus cannot live without fresh secretions; it is inactivated in minutes outside the living host’s body.
-Minimal disinfection is necessary.
+One of the few positive aspects of distemper is that the virus cannot live without fresh secretions; it is inactivated in minutes to hours outside the living host’s body.
+Routine housecleaning should be sufficient.

 How long is a recovered dog contagious?